civol/HDLRuby/README.md

  - `type`: returns the type of the elements accessed by the enumerator.

  - `seach`: returns the current enumerator.
-If a block is given, performs the iteration instead of returning an enumerator.
+If a block is given, it performs the iteration instead of returning an enumerator.

  - `seach_with_index`: returns an enumerator over the elements of the current enumerator associated with their index position.
-If a block is given, performs the iteration instead of returning an enumerator.
+If a block is given, it performs the iteration instead of returning an enumerator.

  - `seach_with_object(<obj>)`: returns an enumerator over the elements of the current enumerator associated with object `obj` (any object, HDLRuby or not, can be used).
-If a block is given, performs the iteration instead of returning an enumerator.
+If a block is given, it performs the iteration instead of returning an enumerator.

  - `with_index`: identical to `seach_with_index`.